toseef31/pagerank-dashboard/README.md

 ## Feedback

-If you have any feedback, please reach out to us at toseefa071@gmail.com
+If you have any feedback, please reach out to me at toseefa071@gmail.com

 ## Authors